Information for teachers

 The physical limitations arthritis causes a young person can impact on their ability to learn, which means they can be considered as having a special educational need.
 Therefore, it will help to get your special educational needs co-ordinator involved.

 It might be possible to talk to the young person’s rheumatology team, such as a specialist nurse, physiotherapist, or occupational therapist.
 The parents may be able to set up such a conversation.
-These are busy healthcare professionals, so this might be tricky to arrange, but it is worth asking.

 Your school nurse may be able to help or put you in touch with relevant professionals.
 For example, every local authority in the UK should have a community paediatric occupational therapist.
 It might be worth seeing if you can invite them into your school.